ARTICLE

 Time:

-• Basketball is first Sundays in the small gym
+• Basketball is first and third Sundays in the small gym

 • Pickleball is second Sundays in the small gym